richrichierich/JSC370-2025-richguo/data/hitters/README.md

     Number of walks during his career
 League

-    A factor with levels A and N indicating player's league at the end of 1986 Division
+    A factor with levels A and N indicating player's league Division

-    A factor with levels E and W indicating player's division at the end of 1986 PutOuts
+    A factor with levels E and W indicating player's division PutOuts

-    Number of put outs in 1986
+    Number of put outs
 Assists

-    Number of assists in 1986
+    Number of assists
 Errors

-    Number of errors in 1986
+    Number of errors
 Salary

-    1987 annual salary on opening day in thousands of dollars NewLeague
+    1987 annual salary on opening day in thousands of dollars

+NewLeague

-    A factor with levels A and N indicating player's league at the beginning of 1987
+    A factor with levels A and N indicating player's league at the beginning of next season